2,2,2-Trifluoroethanol

-2,2,2-Trifluoroethanol is the organic compound with the formula CF3CH2OH.
-Also known as TFE or trifluoroethyl alcohol, this colourless, water-miscible liquid has a smell reminiscent of ethanol.
+2,2,2-Trifluoroethanol is the synthetic organic compound with the formula CF3CH2OH.
+Also known as TFEA or trifluoroethyl alcohol, this colourless, water-miscible liquid has a smell reminiscent of ethanol.
 Due to the electronegativity of the trifluoromethyl group, this alcohol exhibits a stronger acidic character compared to ethanol.

 Synthesis

 Trifluoroethanol is produced industrially by hydrogenation or the hydride reduction of derivatives of trifluoroacetic acid, such as the esters or acyl chloride.

-TFE can also be prepared by hydrogenolysis of compounds of generic formula CF3−CHOH−OR (where R is hydrogen or an alkyl group containing from one to eight carbon atoms), in the presence of a palladium containing catalyst deposited on activated charcoal.
+TFEA can also be prepared by hydrogenolysis of compounds of generic formula CF3−CHOH−OR (where R is hydrogen or an alkyl group containing from one to eight carbon atoms), in the presence of a palladium containing catalyst deposited on activated charcoal.
 As a co-catalyst for this conversion tertiary aliphatic amines like triethylamine are commonly employed.

 Properties

 Trifluoroethanol is used as a specialized solvent in organic chemistry.
-Oxidations of sulfur compounds using hydrogen peroxide are effectively conducted in TFE.
+Oxidations of sulfur compounds using hydrogen peroxide are effectively conducted in TFEA.

 It competitively inhibits alcohol dehydrogenase for example.

-TFE forms complexes with Lewis bases such as THF or pyridine through hydrogen bonding, yielding 1:1 adducts.
+TFEA forms complexes with Lewis bases such as THF or pyridine through hydrogen bonding, yielding 1:1 adducts.
 It is classified as a hard Lewis acid and its acceptor properties are discussed in the ECW model yielding EA = 2.07 and CA = 1.06.

+TFEA can be used in biochemical experiments to stabilize alpha helix.
+There are also stable beta sheets in TFEA, suggesting that TFEA stabilizes the secondary structure the sequence has a preference for.

 Reactions

 Oxidation of trifluoroethanol yields trifluoroacetic acid.
 It also serves as a source of the trifluoroethoxy group for various chemical reactions (Still-Gennari modification of HWE reaction).

 2,2,2-Trifluoroethyl vinyl ether, an inhaled drug introduced clinically under the tradename Fluoromar, features a vinyl ether of trifluorethanol.
 This species was prepared by the reaction of trifluoroethanol with acetylene.

+Fluorester (2,2,2-trifluoroethyl methacrylate) is an ester of methacrylic acid and TFEA, which can be used as a monomer in specialty paints.